 Otto sees development of the retail sector in Asia outpacing shopping trends in Europe.
 Whereas Europe is just starting to accept mobile and cashless payments, they are commonplace in China.
 “China is jumping a lot of stages of development that took us decades,” he said.
 “So much wealth being accumulated there: Chinese investors will be interested in Europe and the old world, and we have to be prepared to change here.”

-Jürgen Fenk, co–chief executive officer of Signa, which sold the German Karstadt department stores to Hudson’s Bay Co. last year, said the beauty of that chain was that the real estate assets were embedded in the centers of German cities, making them perfect candidates for reuse.
+Jürgen Fenk, co–chief executive officer of Signa, which owns Germany’s Karstadt department stores, said the beauty of that chain was that the real estate assets were embedded in the centers of German cities, making them perfect candidates for reuse.
 In New York City, Hudson’s Bay sold its Lord & Taylor flagship store to WeWork, which is using three-quarters of the former retail space for coworking.

 Consolidation in the retail market—such as Unibail-Rodamco’s acquisition of Westfield in December—is a sign of companies getting tired of slow growth, Solca said.
 And managing luxury-goods brands is getting more difficult, which might explain why Kate Spade was acquired by Coach last year.
 Pooling talent and streamlining the supply and distribution chains can save a luxury company a lot of money.

 Otto expects more consolidation in the coming years, though he said “mergers often lead to disappointment.”
 But it is an important time for collaboration, and innovation by one company will benefit the entire market, he said.